estruyf/doctor/readme.md

 `--overwriteImages`
 : Specifies if you allow `doctor` to overwrite the images in the SharePoint library that are referenced in the markdown files.

-`--skipPrecheck`
-: Skips the pre-checks when running the commands.
-This validates if you have the right dependencies installed in your environment.

 `--debug`
 : Provides more information of what is happening during command execution.